 Peer grading – give feedback yourself

-In an assignment in which your teacher has set peer grading on, students give feedback on each other’s texts.
-In this way, you not only learn from writing it or from the feedback you receive from your teacher, but also from giving feedback on the work of others.
-Via the site and a message by e-mail you will automatically receive the message that there is a text for you to correct.
-When you go to the text to be checked, you will see the screen below.
+In a peer grading assignment, students give feedback on each other’s texts.
+In this way, you not only learn from writing your document, but also from giving feedback on the work of others.
+You’ll receive a message in Revisely and in your email, when there is a document available for you to correct.
+When you click on the document that you need to give feedback on, you will see the following screen:

-When you have finished giving feedback on this text, click on grade to continue.
-You will see the screen below.
+When you have finished giving feedback on the document, click on grade to continue.

-Enter your general comments and possibly a grade here.
+Enter your general comments and possibly a grade.
 Then click Send feedback to complete the process as a peer for you.
-Your teacher will now continue the review process and can see the feedback you have given to your peer and possibly also include it in the final assessment.
-The student to whom you have given the feedback can now also see your feedback directly.
+Your teacher will now continue the correction process and can see the feedback you have given to your peer and possibly also include it in the final assessment.
+The student to whom you have given the feedback can now also see your feedback.